jacobparis/stripe-machine-example/README.md

-# react-boilerplate
+# Stripe Machine Example

-A simple boilerplate for bootstrapping a new React application
+An animated stripe checkout using XState and React

 # Usage